How to Hire a Co‑op Student

 - Corporate social responsibility

-Review Employer Responsibilities to understand your responsibilities during the work term.
+Review our employer responsibilities to understand your requirements throughout the work term.

 As professionals in training, co-op students seek fair and competitive wages.
-Co-op student wages are set by the employer and vary based on the student skill level and employer resources.
-For help determining wages, view our co-op discipline information or contact a Co-op Employer Development Team member.
+Co-op student wages are set by you as the employer, and vary based on the student skill level and your resources.
+For help determining wages, view our individual program pages or contact us for advice.